 These competencies work with each other for aiding with business agility.
 Nevertheless, to achieve it, the right things should be evaluated at the right time.
 The Scaled Agile dual operating system addresses this via three measurement domains.
 They can be applied to any value stream.
 They are competency, outcomes and flow as you can understand from the picture below:

-Here, the Flow metrics aid with the identification of how quickly the value stream works for the creation and delivery of value.
-It is denoted by flow predictability, flow efficiency, flow load, flow time, flow velocity and flow distribution.
+Here, the Flow metrics aid in identifying how quickly the value stream creates and delivers value.
+It is denoted by flow predictability, flow efficiency, flow load, flow time, flow velocity, and flow distribution.

-The outcome metrics aid with making sure that what has been delivered brings value to customers and to the business.
-For the measurement of these results, value stream KPIs are used basically.
+The outcome metrics help ensure that what has been delivered brings value to customers and the business.
+Value stream KPIs are used to measure these results.

-Evaluating the level of organizational competency is done using a couple of individual assessment mechanisms.
-Each of this mechanism is designed for considerably different purposes and audiences.
-For instance, the SAFe Core Competency Assessment mechanism helps Agile release trains and teams for improving the business and technical practices.
-They aid the portfolio in the achievement of larger goals.
+Evaluating organizational competency is done using a couple of individual assessment mechanisms.
+Each of these mechanisms is designed for considerably different purposes and audiences.
+For instance, the SAFe Core Competency Assessment mechanism helps Agile release trains and teams improve their business and technical practices.
+They aid the portfolio in achieving larger goals.
 The SAFe Business Agility assessment mechanism is designed for the portfolio and business stakeholders to evaluate their overall progress on the ultimate objective of true business agility.

 Join the Discussion